Beisfjord Bridge

 The Beisfjord Bridge (Beisfjordbrua) is a girder bridge in Narvik Municipality in Nordland county, Norway.
 The concrete bridge crosses the Beisfjorden on the west side of the town of Narvik.
-The 375 m bridge connects Ankenes, a residential area on the west side of Narvik, southwest of the fjord, to the city centre of Narvik and the majority of the population is on the northeastern side.
+The 375 m bridge connects Ankenesstranda, a residential area on the west side of Narvik, southwest of the fjord, to the city centre of Narvik.
+Most of the population is on the northeastern side.
 The bridge carries the European route E6 highway and it was completed in 1957.